ar-naseef/LostPixels/README.md

 # LostPixels
 An html/js game

 Download or clone the repository.
-Game is readyto play. open index.html in your favourite browser.
+Game is ready to play.
+Open index.html in your favourite browser.